 Castle (Mińska 12)

-An artist from Sheffield created what is seen as one of Warsaw’s citizens’ favorite mural in Warsaw.
+An artist from Sheffield created what is seen as one of Warsaw’s citizens’ favourite mural in Warsaw.
 I love this Kafkaesque creation of combing the windows within the castle structure.
 Pigeons perching on the window sills really made this piece of art come to life.
 Again there seems to be the theme of lost childhood with the castle motive.
 Yet it is floating and thus unattainable and not grounded in reality.

 Update: as of November 2017 Castle is no more, it is now gone, together with the building it was painted on.